senecajs/seneca-beanstalk-transport/README.md

 npm run test
 ```

-## Dependencies

-In order to use this transport, you need to have a [beanstalkd](http://kr.github.io/beanstalkd/) daemon running.

-To install, please report to [beanstalkd install page](http://kr.github.io/beanstalkd/download.html).

 ## Contributing
-The [Senecajs org][] encourage open participation.
+The [Senecajs org][] encourages open participation.
 If you feel you can help in any way, be it with
 documentation, examples, extra testing, or new features please get in touch.

 ## License